working-group-two/engineering-blog/pages/blog/_posts/2021-01-07-mqtt-event-bridge.md

   }

   event := response.Event
-  // PUBLISH EVENT TO MQTT SERVER ON TOPIC /{event owner}/events/{type}
+  // PUBLISH EVENT TO MQTT SERVER ON TOPIC {event owner}/events/{type}
 }
 ```

 ## Connecting to our new MQTT service
-The demo page has a very pretty landing page (Disclaimer: I am not a designer).
+The service has a very pretty landing page (Disclaimer: I am not a designer).

 ![landing page](/img/blog/mqtt-event-bridge/landing-page.png)